Nodal domain theorems for $p$-Laplacians on signed graphs: Abstract

 \section{Abstract}

-We establish various nodal domain theorems for generalized $p$-Laplacians on signed graphs, which unify most of the results on nodal domains of graph $p$-Laplacians and arbitrary symmetric matrices.
-Based on our nodal domain estimates, we also obtain a higher order Cheeger inequality that relates the variational eigenvalues of $p$-Laplacians and Atay-Liu's multi-way Cheeger constants on signed graphs.
-Moreover, we show new results for 1-Laplacian on signed graphs, including a sharp upper bound of the number of nonzeros of certain eigenfunction corresponding to the $k$-th variational eigenvalues, and some identities relating variational eigenvalues and $k$-way Cheeger constants.
+We establish various nodal domain theorems for $p$-Laplacians on signed graphs, which unify most of the existing results on nodal domains of graph $p$-Laplacians and arbitrary symmetric matrices.
+Based on our nodal domain estimates, we obtain a higher order Cheeger inequality that relates the variational eigenvalues of $p$-Laplacians and Atay-Liu's multi-way Cheeger constants on signed graphs.
+In the particular case of $p=1$, this leads to several identities relating variational eigenvalues and multi-way Cheeger constants.
+Intriguingly, our approach also leads to new results on usual graphs, including a weak version of Sturm's oscillation theorem for graph $1$-Laplacians and nonexistence of eigenvalues between the largest and second largest variational eigenvalues of $p$-Laplacians with $p>1$ on connected bipartite graphs.